Encouraged eavesdropping!

 April 14th | 12pm-1pm EST

-Emily Davis, Who is Emily Davis? || Instagram
+Emily Davis || Instagram

 Emily is a farmer–florist, plant medicine practitioner, producer, comedian, and community-based ecotourism guide working at the intersection of Indigenous sovereignty, environmental stewardship, and multimedia storytelling.
 She collaborates closely with the Achuar people of the Ecuadorian Amazon through Maketai, Inc., and is a producer of iiTantari, the first Achuar-language podcast documenting ancestral creation myths and cosmology.
 Her work emphasizes reciprocal engagement with the natural world and centers Indigenous knowledge as essential to sustaining life, culture, and the planet amid accelerating cultural loss and climate collapse.